grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

         ]
     }
     ```
-    **Note: that you need to replace the placeholders with your AWS account ID, region, and the OIDC ID (you can find this in the EKS cluster configuration).**
+   **Make sure to replace the placeholders with your AWS account ID, region, and the OIDC ID (you can find this in the EKS cluster configuration).**

 1. Create the IAM role using the AWS CLI: